Poulet Basquaise (Basque Chicken with Pepper)

 Preparing traditional Poulet Basquaise is fairly straightforward, requiring just a little cooking time to let the flavors develop.
 Here are the main steps to follow:

-- Prepare the sauce: Add the tomato paste, mix with the vegetables, then sprinkle with flour.
-Deglaze with the white wine, scraping the bottom of the casserole to catch the juices.
+2. Prepare the sauce: Add the tomato paste and mix well.
+Sprinkle with flour.
+Deglaze with white wine, scraping up the browned bits from the bottom of the pot.
+Stir in the crushed tomatoes, broth, and aromatic herbs.

 Tips to make the Poulet Basquaise